 In the second case, it will be more difficult for older snooker players to keep in shape the whole tournament, much less facing an opponent several days in a row.
 For 9-frame matches patience and endurance are needed less as technical skill comes to the fore.

 The host country of the tournament can also make a difference, and it is worth highlighting the developing powers in snooker.
 China and Hong Kong have an increasing representation at the highest level every year.

 Their snooker players gain experience and compete with English-speaking players at the World Championships, and then, when at home (at their Masters) they are able to show particularly unexpected results.

 The Current Form of the Players

 Snooker is an individual sport, so sometimes because of poor mental form participants do not perform to their expected level.
 In this case, it is advisable to read more news and interviews of snooker players, follow their blogs and social networks.

-Often cases, especially in the case of Britons, when a good player does not show his level it is because of problems with depression, alcohol, because of troubles in the family.
+More often than not, especially in the case of Britons, when a good player does not play at his level it is because of problems with depression, alcohol, because of troubles in the family.
 Motivation is a fickle thing, and you have to understand that snooker players are ordinary people with their own problems.

 Widespread snooker bets during matches.
 Professional bettors have their own strategies and developments, noting the features in the game of snooker players.

 For example, the odds for winning the frame are very popular - the player can track when one of the snooker players played a good series, but not enough to win, and the situation on the table (or skill of the athlete) does not have to develop advantages.

 Then it can be advantageous to significantly increase the ratio on the inferior participant in the frame.